HEPTACOM/heptaconnect-bridge-shopware-platform/README.md

-# repo-base
+# HEPTAConnect Shopware Platform Bridge

 ## Description

-This is a HEPTAConnect package.
+This is the HEPTAConnect package to provide a runtime in a shopware platform project.
 Read more under [Overview](../heptaconnect-docs).